Protect Your Possessions During NJ Bankruptcy

 A reaffirmation agreement may be your best option.
 Chapter 13 will allow you to keep the property through a properly approved five-year bankruptcy reorganization plan.
 Chapter 7 protects your property through what’s called a reaffirmation agreement.

-At Garland & Mason, L.L.C., our bankruptcy lawyers in NJ have years of experience handling reaffirmation agreements in Middlesex County and throughout New Jersey.
+At Garland & Mason, L.L.C., our New Jersey bankruptcy lawyers have years of experience handling reaffirmation agreements in Middlesex County and throughout New Jersey.
 We can help you understand your options and alternatives, which documents you need for the agreement, what you need from the creditor, how the court approves the agreement and what happens if the agreement fails.
 We’ll explain the bankruptcy process.

 What is a Reaffirmation Agreement?